Ashok0/EnderalVREssentials-Nightly/README.md

 [**Simple Iron Sights for Sighted Crossbows VR**](https://www.nexusmods.com/skyrimspecialedition/mods/38946?tab=files): Changes the sights included in Sighted Crossbows VR into more of a simplistic, medieval style.
 A great mod to use in combination with HIGGS which now allows crossbows to be used as two handed weapons.

+[**Strike Obstruction Systems - Combat Blocking Overhaul**](https://www.nexusmods.com/skyrimspecialedition/mods/53050?tab=files): Blocking can now mitigate damage from blocked Spells, Shouts, Enchants, and Poisons.
+Timed Blocks can provide greater mitigation, redirect parried spells & arrows, and inflict various debuffs.
+All features configurable via MCM (Light Plugin).
+Adds impact FX (sparks) to melee combat.

 [**HLP Night Sky High**](https://www.nexusmods.com/skyrimspecialedition/mods/8752) and [**STO - Stars 4K Only small stars**](https://www.nexusmods.com/skyrimspecialedition/mods/4931?tab=files): These two mods are extremely underrated gems which greatly improve nighttime scenes in VR with realistic lore-friendly night sky textures.
 These mods use very small stars which greatly reduces SDE in VR which tends to be a problem with other night sky mods as stars have very high contrast and are drawn very far in the distance.
 You can use both of these mods together or you can use one or the other for slightly different effects.
 Both night sky mods are enabled by default.

-[**High Poly Project**](https://www.nexusmods.com/skyrimspecialedition/mods/12029?tab=files): This mod greatly improves visuals by switching out many items and objects with more elaborate 3D versions.
-This mod has been disabled by default due to potential purple texture glitches.
-It contains no plugins, however, and is safe to use and will not break your saved game.
-Feel free to experiment with enabling this mod for better visuals and immersion!
+[**HD Transparent Smaller Snowflakes 2K**](https://www.nexusmods.com/skyrim/mods/74048?tab=files): This mod replaces the default Skyrim snowflakes with Ultra HD Ultra Realistic Transparent Crystal Snowflakes.

 [**Caliente's Beautiful Bodies Enhancer - CBBE**](https://www.nexusmods.com/skyrimspecialedition/mods/198?tab=files): Pre-installed using "Vanilla" body shape with "NeverNude" underwear options.
 Improves meshes and textures for your body and hands and gives female NPCs a more feminine form while retaining a lore-friendly Enderal aesthetic.
-Disable if you prefer vanilla bodies.
-Note that while CBBE bodies can be customized for both the player and NPCs using BodySlide, this tool can cause texture and clipping glitches in Enderal.

-[**Bijin Skin - CBBE**](https://www.nexusmods.com/skyrimspecialedition/mods/20078?tab=files): Smoother skin for NPCs with less blemishes.
-Disable if you prefer vanilla skin.

 [**Equippable Tattoo Skins UNP + CBBE**]: Disabled by default.
 For female players only.
 If enabled, this mod allows you to craft up to five unique tattoos at a forge which you can apply to your body from your inventory.
 These tattoos are NOT lore friendly but you can overwrite these tattoos in your \mods\Equippable Tattoo Skins UNP + CBBE\textures\actors\character\equipskins\female\ folder with custom bodypaint textures of your choice.
 Bodypaint applied to female characters with this mod can be viewed in first person on your VRIK body when playing in VR!

-[**Dynamically Disable Eye Adaptation and Bloom**](https://www.nexusmods.com/skyrimspecialedition/mods/2135?tab=files): Disables Bloom to remove the "glow" effect around light sources.
-Disable if you prefer having Bloom effects in VR.

-[**Storm Lightning for SSE and VR**](https://www.nexusmods.com/skyrimspecialedition/mods/29243?tab=files): A remake of Minty's Lightning mod as an SKSE plugin.
-The purpose of this mod is stability and scalability.
-It can summon up to 50 sheet lightnings and 50 fork lightnings per second and up to 31 cells distance.
-This results in a more natural and enjoyable storm experience.

-[**R.A.S.S - Rain Ash And Snow Shader**](https://www.nexusmods.com/skyrimspecialedition/mods/22780?tab=files): "R.A.S.S." adds weather effects to the Player such as water droplet effects in your vision.
-Disable if you prefer having no weather effects.
-You can alternatively disable select weather effects from the R.A.S.S.
+[**R.A.S.S - Rain Ash And Snow Shader**](https://www.nexusmods.com/skyrimspecialedition/mods/22780?tab=files): "R.A.S.S." adds weather effects to the Player such as water droplet and cold breathe effects in your vision.
+You can optionally disable select weather effects from the R.A.S.S.
 MCM.

-[**SkyVRaan - Shimmering VR Waters**](https://www.nexusmods.com/skyrimspecialedition/mods/30571?tab=files): Adds a fake reflection effect to Skyrim VR's outdoor water.
-It breaks up the distant LOD, shows wave movement on the distant water, and gives an illusion of water depth in the distance.
-Also has improved realism and clarity of near water.
+[**Conduit - Short-term Weapon Infusions**](https://www.nexusmods.com/skyrimspecialedition/mods/58023?tab=files): When holding a weapon in one hand and a spell in the other, you are able to temporarily "conduct" the spell through that weapon.
+Different categories of spells make the weapon do different things.
+This effect will overlay on top of normal enchants and does include additional weapon FX that will overlay too.
+It even works on Bound weapons.

 [**Dirt and Blood - Dynamic Visual Effects**](https://www.nexusmods.com/skyrimspecialedition/mods/38886?tab=files): Your character will accumulate dirt and blood dynamically, which you can clean by swimming or standing in the rain.
 The effects are mostly visual only and do not affect gameplay.
 NPCs will also get bloody as a result of battles.
 Mod is designed to be simple and lightweight.